-Our program takes a classical approach to Faith Formation where we dedicate ourselves to teaching our students the Pillars of the Faith.
+Our program takes a classical approach to Faith Formation where we dedicate ourselves to teaching our students the essentials of the Faith.
 We want them to learn about what our Church teaches and why we choose to be Catholic.
 Our Catholic Faith holds the Truth, but it is up to us to learn what the Truth is!

 Accepted students: Pre - K (age 3) up to high school students

 Class Time: 10:10 - 11:05 (In between Masses)

 Schedule: We meet every Sunday, but break for holidays and most school recess.
 We follow the West Irondequoit Vacation Schedule.